This website is constantly under revision and new pages and updates will be added as circumstances dictate.

 Guestbook link, phone, or even drop me an old-fashioned note through

 the post.
-Humberside Chrysanthemum Club is a useful link for listing many shows, especially those held towards the end of the season.
+Humberside Chrysanthemum Club is a useful link for listing many shows, especially those held towards the end of the season but is not currently updated with any 2017 dates.

 Those of you on Facebook will no doubt be familiar with Giantveg blog postings.
 They have produced a number of instructional video clips and you can access them all via their website here.
 They may also be able to supply seeds for purchase.